 Support for State Laws and Initiatives

-- New York State identified FAIR Health’s 80th percentile benchmark as a guideline for disclosing plan rules on reimbursements and as a factor for consideration in independent dispute resolution involving unexpected out-of-network bills and emergency services, as part of the state’s “surprise bill” law.
+- New York State identified FAIR Health’s 80th percentile charge benchmark as a guideline for disclosing plan rules on reimbursements and as one of the factors for consideration in independent dispute resolution regarding out-of-network emergency services and surprise out-of-network services at in-network facilities.

 Speak to a FAIR Health representative